openeuler-mirror/aops-zeus/doc/develop/A-Ops开发手册.md

 ip=127.0.0.1
 port=11111

-; herems info is used to send mail.
+; hermes info is used to send mail.
 [hermes]
 ip=127.0.0.1
 port=8000